Priority Whack-a-Mole: Why efforts at consolidation are failing

-Our research and data (gathered from thousands of teams) point to 10 factors draining productivity and efficiency.
-The model shows the ten factors that drain productivity in a large organization.
+Our research and data (gathered from thousands of teams) point to 10 factors draining productivity and efficiency in large organizations.
+These are shown in the “What’s Draining Productivity” (WDP) model below:

-Everyday right across your organisation productivity efficiency talent and ideas are being drained by these organizational factors.
-These factors don’t just drain productivity, but efficiency talent, ideas, energy and engagement.
+Every day, right across your organization, productivity and efficiency is being drained by these organizational factors.
+Alter being drained is talent, ideas, energy and engagement.

 A lot of productivity (ideas, talent and energy) goes down the drain.
 This is surprisingly true in most organizations.
 That is not a negative news story.
 However, instead, it’s the opposite.
 If tackled, these factors can significantly boost productivity (typically 5-25%), benefiting not just the organization but its people too (reducing their frustration, making their work more rewarding, improving their well-being and so on).

 The WDP model (a part of our data analysis suite) is called the productivity drain.
 Among these 10 factors shown here is an ocean of opportunity for leaders and their teams tonight to improve efficiency and optimize and even transform ‘the way we work’.